wkjagt/php-shellout/README.md

 Console::log($yourVar);
 ```

+When you reload your page, nothing is poluted with debug information, and your variable is pretty printed to the terminal that's running the server you started in step 1.

 ### Installation

 This is a composer package, so installation is as easy as adding it following to your `require-dev`: